NancyMeri/APCS-A/README.md

 First, you can take a look at HelloWorld.java, which is typically the first program students write.
 ScannerExample.java shows how to take user input in a program.
-Then, read the APCS Unit 1 Lab Excercises PDF and try to write the two programs on your own.
+Then, read the APCS Unit 1 Lab Exercises PDF and try to write the two programs on your own.
 MathFunctions.java and LunchTime.java are my sample solutions.

 Unit 2: Objects

-All of the Labs for this unit are in APCS Unit 2 Lab Excercises.pdf.
+All of the Labs for this unit are in APCS Unit 2 Lab Exercises.pdf.
 Three of the labs have Tester Labs that must be run in the same project in order for the code to work.
 Additionally, I wrote AdventureLab.java, which is a program for the game hangman that might be helpful to take a look at.

 Unit 3: Conditionals

-This is a 3-part lab in APCS Unit 3 Lab Excercises.pdf.
+This is a 3-part lab in APCS Unit 3 Lab Exercises.pdf.
 The parts are labeled LabPart1.java, LabPart2.java, and LabPart3.java.

 Unit 4: Iterations

-All instructions are in APCS Unit 4 Lab Excercises.pdf (sorry-- ATM actually shouldn't have 'machine' after it-- the 'm' already stands for 'machine'!).
+All instructions are in APCS Unit 4 Lab Exercises.pdf (sorry-- ATM actually shouldn't have 'machine' after it-- the 'm' already stands for 'machine'!).
 The solutions are also included.

+Unit 5: Writing Classes

+For this unit, see APCS Unit 5 Lab Exercises.pdf.
+Labs include Ticket Generator Lab and Tax Lab and their respective Tester classes.